dbExpression-team/docs.dbExpression.com/src/pages/getting-started/index.md

 > The `?` option provides usage instructions: `dbex makeconfig -?`

 In the config file, change:
-- the version (`source.platform.version`) to the version of your database, we're using 2019
+- The version (`source.platform.version`) to the version of your database, we're using 2019.
-- the `connectionString` value to the same value used in the *appsettings.json* file
+- The `connectionString` value to the same value used in the *appsettings.json* file.
-- the `nullable` value to enable, disable, or simply remove the property
+- The `nullable` value to enable, disable, or simply remove the property.
+This proptery is *optional* (defaults to `disable`) which indicates the scaffolded code should support the `nullable` language feature.
-- the `rootNamespace` property to a value of *SimpleConsole*
+- The `rootNamespace` property to a value of *SimpleConsole*.
+- Add the `runtime` section with a value of `static` for `strategy` (only required when using dbExpression statically, this section can be omitted if using dbExpression with dependency injection).
+We'll discuss this in greater detail later.

 Your configuration file should now resemble the following: